The Picard group of the universal moduli stack of principal bundles on pointed smooth curves: Reductive non-abelian case

 where all the squares are cartesian.
 Using the notations of \S\ref{SS:Ch-Flag}, we have the following equalities

 Hence, the cycle in the second row of (\ref{E:trasg-red}) is equal to

-If $v:=\sum_i \chi_i\cdot \mu_i \in \Sym^2(\Lambda^*(T))^{\scr W_G}$, we have the following equalities in $A^1(S)_\mathbb{Q}$
+If $v:=\sum_i \chi_i\cdot \mu_i \in (\Sym^2\Lambda^*(T))^{\scr W_G}$, we have the following equalities in $A^1(S)_\mathbb{Q}$

-The first equality follows because $\sigma$ is a section of $q:P/T\to C$ and the second one by applying the functor $\pi_*\sigma^*$ at the equality in Corollary \ref{C:Chow-flag}.
-Putting together (\ref{E:Del-Ch}) and (\ref{E:Br}), we have the assertion. \end{proof}
+The first equality follows because $\sigma$ is a section of $q:P/T\to C$ and the second one by applying the functor $\pi_*\sigma^*$ to the equality in Corollary \ref{C:Chow-flag}.
+Putting (\ref{E:Del-Ch}) and (\ref{E:Br}) together, we have the assertion. \end{proof}

 We are now ready for the proof of Theorem \ref{T:BunG}\eqref{BunG-1}, distinguishing the case $(g,n)\neq (1,0)$ from the special case $(g,n)= (1,0)$.